Thanghand/Clean-Architecture/clean-architecture/Architecture-2.md

 ### **Conclusion**

     - Every public functions are represent for every behavior logic of the business
-    - Easy to write unit test without mocking
+    - Easy to write unit test without mocking (TDD)
     - Easy to understand overview of the business

 ## **Use Case**